 Mountaineering and snowshoeing

-As for me, it's one of those things that I wouldn't do even for money, suffering from vertigo.
-I don't have the slightest idea how to approach this sport.
-Surely, however, I can tell you one thing: be accompanied by professionals.
+As for us, it's one of those things that we wouldn't do even for money, suffering from vertigo.
+We don't have the slightest idea how to approach this sport.
+I can tell you one thing for sure: be accompanied by professionals.
 The right place to ask for information is the office of the Alpine Guides, which is located in the center, in Corso Italia 69/A. Here you can find their website.

 A cable car ride